Gender discrimination

 • Victimisation: It involves treating an employee less favourably because they’ve complained about discrimination or supported a co-worker who did.

-Yes, it’s a form of discrimination.
+Yes, a gender pay gap is a form of discrimination, which also can be referred to as gender wage discrimination.
 It’s against the law to pay male employees more than female employees and vice versa for performing the same tasks and having the same responsibilities.
+While a gender pay gap is still prevalent within the UK across UK wide businesses, employers should make active efforts to pay their male and female staff equal amounts for doing the same role.

-Employers who employ over 250 employees are required to report on their gender pay gap.
-This report will show a snapshot of data from your company's pay gap, that covers six main areas.
+If you employ 250 or more employees, you are then required to report on your gender pay gap information.
+This report will show a snapshot of data from your company's pay gap, that covers six main areas:

 • The difference in mean pay of full-pay employees.